 Trump is basically just Monroe doctoring all over this thing.

-So yes, he's interfering in their elections.
+So, yes, he's interfering in their elections.

 I think he would go further than talking.

-Yeah, it might get kinetic.
+It might get kinetic.

-So I feel like it's all I think that the Monroe Doctrine works.
+So I feel like it's all, I think that the Monroe Doctrine works.

-Uh so I'm okay with it.
+So I'm okay with it.

 But it definitely is interfering with their elections.

-Um Dan Driscoll, he's a U.S. Army secretary.
+Dan Driscoll, he's a U.S. Army Secretary.

-He described uh Ukraine as quote, the Silicon Valley of warfare, meaning that uh uh at this point the uh the Ukraine military might be one of the might be the strongest military in Europe because of all the practice and all the weaponry, but also their innovative um system uh appears to be just way better than Russia because you know, Russia is you get a paycheck no matter what you do.
+He described Ukraine as, quote, the Silicon Valley of warfare, meaning that at this point, the Ukraine military might be one of this, might be the strongest military in Europe because of all the practice and all the weaponry.

 Russia isn't making lots of new soldiers, but Ukraine might be making lots of new innovations.